Wonderfonteinspruit

-Wonderfonteinspruit is a small river situated in the Highveld region of South Africa.
+The Wonderfonteinspruit is a small river situated in the Highveld region of South Africa.
 Its source has been disputed in the past, although it is now accepted that the river originates in the West Rand of Gauteng between Krugersdorp and Randfontein, at the Tudor Dam, which was initially used as a storage dam for the Luiperdsvlei Gold Plant.
 In the past the river received a majority of its water from karst springs along its course.
 The river flows through one of the richest gold-producing areas in the world, which led to the dolomitic compartments which fed the river being dewatered to make way for mining activities.
 This led to the drying up of the karst springs that fed the river.

 Naming

 The river owes its name to the number of karst springs observed along its course by the early settlers in the area.
 Emil Holub wrote about the pristine beauty of the area along the river and its magnificent karst features.
 These include the river disappearing into the ground and reappearing kilometers downstream, as well as isolated deep crystal clear pools up to 150 ft deep with no apparent inlet or outlet within the vicinity of the river.
 Hence the name Wonderfonteinspruit (wonder-fountain-stream).